CrowdStrike/terraform-provider-crowdstrike/docs/resources/user_role_assignment.md

   Omitting role_ids leaves the user with no directly-assigned roles.
   The roles in role_ids are granted to the user in the CID set by cid.
 Use the crowdstrike_cid data source to get the CID for the authenticating credentials.
   Roles a user inherits through a user group or CID group (Falcon Flight Control), and temporary roles (granted with an expiration), are not shown or managed by this resource and are left untouched.
+  Custom roles
+  Unlike default roles, which are global and valid in every CID, a custom role belongs to the CID it was created in.
+A custom role can only be granted to a user whose home CID is the CID that owns the role: the CID a user was created in, reported by the cid attribute of the crowdstrike_user resource.
+Granting a custom role to a user homed in any other CID fails with invalid roleID='<role id>' specified, even when cid is set to the CID that owns the role.
+This is a restriction of the Falcon platform, not of this provider.
+  To find the custom roles a user can be granted, set both cid and user_uuid on the crowdstrike_user_roles data source.
+Filtering by cid alone lists every custom role that CID owns, including roles that users homed elsewhere cannot receive.
   API Scopes
   The following API scopes are required:
   User management | Read & Write